ordina-jworks/ordina-jworks.github.io/_posts/2020-06-23-user-feedback-websockets.md

 * [Result](#result)

 ## WebSockets for communication
-We chose WebSockets for his bilateral open connection it has between the client and the server.
+We chose WebSockets because it provides a bilateral open connection between the client and the server.
-Because handling data becomes complex over TCP and requires hard work to do it yourself, WebSockets gives support for subprotocols.
+Because handling data becomes complex over TCP and requires hard work to do yourself, WebSockets gives support for subprotocols.
 These solutions offer us easy ways to transmit data over the wire.
-First let's talk about opening a WebSocket connection, to establish one we need the client to send a WebSocket handshake request, for which the server returns a WebSocket handshake response.
+First let's talk about opening a WebSocket connection.
+To establish one we need the client to send a WebSocket handshake request, for which the server returns a WebSocket handshake response.

-The handshake starts with an HTTP request/response, once the connection is established, communication switches to a bidirectional binary protocol which does not conform to the HTTP protocol.
+The handshake starts with an HTTP request/response.
+Once the connection is established, communication switches to a bidirectional binary protocol which does not conform to the HTTP protocol.
-The switch happens with the "HTTP Upgrade Negotiation", this header allows us to tell the server to switch to the protocol the client desires and open up two-way communication between a client and server.
+The switch happens with the [HTTP Upgrade Negotiation](https://en.wikipedia.org/wiki/HTTP/1.1_Upgrade_header), this header allows us to tell the server to switch to the protocol the client desires and open up two-way communication between a client and server.

 At a minimum, a successful WebSocket handshake must contain the protocol version, and an auto-generated challenge value sent by the client, followed by a 101 HTTP response code (Switching Protocols) from the server with a hashed challenge-response to confirm the selected protocol version:
 * Client must send Sec-WebSocket-Version and Sec-WebSocket-Key.